 APSIM provides access to several parameter optimisation algorithms from within the user interface.
 These function as a wrapper around the CroptimizR R package.
 For detailed questions regarding the optimiser or the R code it may be worth consulting the package’s documentation or bug tracker.

-Once these requirements are in place, it is recommended to test the installation by running the example optimisation.apsimx file shipped with APSIM.
-This will verify that R is installed, and will also install all R packages required by the optimiser.
+Once these requirements are in place, it is recommended to test the installation by running the example CroptimizRExample.apsimx file shipped with APSIM.
+This file should take 2-3 minutes to run on a modern laptop.

 The simulations which are to be run by the optimiser must be children or descendants of the CroptimizR node.
 No other simulations in the file will be run by the optimiser.